kingsor/mdwiki/NextSteps-WorkingOn.md

 * [(About) 10 Things You (Probably) Didn’t Know You Could do in Android Studio](https://medium.com/google-developers/about-10-things-you-probably-didn-t-know-you-could-do-in-android-studio-de231071b375) (Apr 14, 2016) by [Reto Meier](https://medium.com/@retomeier) - We all have better things to do with our time than count the exact number of Android Studio pro-tips in a 3 minute video — check it out for yourself and see how many are new to you.
 The video moves pretty quickly, so keep reading to see most of the tips and tricks featured in written / animated GIF form for easy reference.
 * [What 2 Years of Android Development Have Taught Me the Hard Way](https://blog.aritraroy.in/what-my-2-years-of-android-development-have-taught-me-the-hard-way-52b495ba5c51) (Aug 31, 2016) - I still remember that day back in 2014 when I decided to start Android development, and that was one of the best decisions I took in my life.
 It has been around two and a half years now and I had the chance to learn and un-learn a lot of things in Android.
 In this article, I will be sharing some of the gems that I have collected in these years.
 It might help someone to get started faster and not repeat the mistakes that I once did.
 18 very usefull tips.
 * [The Ultimate Pre-Release Checklist for Android App Success On Play Store](https://blog.aritraroy.in/the-ultimate-pre-release-checklist-for-android-app-success-on-play-store-cb0eb9f59ce9) (Oct 30, 2016) - There is so much to learn, implement and cover before making your final release in Play Store.
 So without wasting a moment, let’s jump into it straight away.

-### Android News
-* [Android Studio 2.2](https://android-developers.googleblog.com/2016/09/android-studio-2-2.html?m=1) (Sep 19, 2016) - Packed with enhancements, this release has three major themes: speed, smarts, and Android platform support.
-Develop faster with features such as the new Layout Editor, which makes creating an app user interface quick and intuitive.
-Develop smarter with our new APK analyzer, enhanced Layout Inspector, expanded code analysis, IntelliJ’s 2016.1.3 features and much more.
-Lastly, as the official IDE for Android app development, Android Studio 2.2 includes support for all the latest developer features in Android 7.0 Nougat, like code completion to help you add Android platform features like Multi-Window support, Quick Settings API, or the redesigned Notifications, and of course, the built-in Android Emulator to test them all out.

 ### Android Testing